MicrosoftDocs/azure-docs/articles/migrate/contoso-migration-rearchitect-container-sql.md

     ![Extend](./media/contoso-migration-rearchitect-container-sql/extend4.png)

 7. They locate the Cosmos DB endpoint, and the authentication key.
-These are used in the app to connect to the collection.
+The endpoint and key are used in the app to connect to the collection.
 In the database, they click **Keys**, and copy the URI and primary key to Notepad.

     ![Extend](./media/contoso-migration-rearchitect-container-sql/extend5.png)